geneontology/go-ontology/docs/Installgit.md

 ## Daily Workflow - Continuing work on an existing Working Branch
 1. If you are continuing to do work on an existing branch, in addition to updating master, go to your branch by typing ```git checkout [branch name]```.
 Note that you can view the existing local branches by typing ```git branch -l```.

-2. Make the content of the branch up to date with master (ie, the information in the GO repository) by typing ```git pull origin master ```
+2. Make the content of the branch up to date with master (ie, the information in the GO repository) by typing ```git pull origin master ```.

 ## Daily Workflow - Loading, navigating and saving the Ontology in Protegé

 1. Before launching Protégé, make sure you are in the correct branch.
-Type ```git status``` to check the current branch if necessary.
+To check the active branch, type ```git status```.

 2. Click on the 'File' pulldown.
 Open the file: go-edit.obo.
 The first time, you will have to navigate to ```repos/go-ontology/src/ontology```.
 Once you have worked on the file, it will show up in the menu under 'Open'/'Recent'.